jackkershaw/portfolio/README.md

 ### Contact

 - fix contact form, look at examples of tailwindcss react forms
+- just email and message on the form.
+- linkedin, email etc. at bottom buttons.

 ### Coding

 - fix page structure
 - iframes desktop and mobile versions.
 See: https://rectangle.design/revolutionary-papers/ for inspiration.
 Get right proportion iframes.

-### Videos

-- get looking like old site with flex
-- remove redundant classnames.

 ### Design

 - remove redundant classnames.
+- pelicula - present like this: https://tosche.net/fonts/dossier

-## sitewide
+### sitewide

 - change design
   - look through inspo/sites i like like fourtet site.
   - redesign it as wireframe in figma.
   - fix css, making it better with React and Tailwind. https://www.tailwindshades.com/
-  - set font to helvetica or similar like neue haas grotesk
+  - set font to helvetica or similar like neue haas grotesk -https://www.are.na/gemma-copeland/good-footers-9eibsw2ipzm -
-- see nextcloud todo list for next steps on learning react and finishing portfolio.
+- see nextcloud todo list for next steps on learning react .
+- hide navbar on mobile launch, click to open it up kind of like on: https://www.apple.com/uk/ also see other examples https://www.pentagram.com/
 - use livesurface to make mockups for portfolio
 - google lighthouse score
+- archive old portfolio and reconfigure on netlify.

+### Maybe later:

+- Animate dots on coding one, maybe with picture of face

 ## How to run locally